github/training-kit/advanced/index.md

 ### Details
-Use `rebase` to ddit existing commit history.
+Use `rebase` to edit existing commit history.
 But pay close attention to how it differs from `merge`

 #### Rebasing a branch
 Re-playing branch-specific commits against a base is the most common use case for rebase.